Southern Africa Trust

 The Trust maintains detailed funding statistics.

-Profiles and email addresses of the Trust’s staff are posted online.
+Profiles of the Trust’s staff are posted online.

 The Trust provides contact information for its office in Midrand, South Africa.

 Last Profile Review